 Early notification of General Meeting of Shareholders

-SBG dispatched the Notice for the 38th Annual General Meeting of Shareholders held on June 20, 2018 on the statutory dispatch date, and posted it on its website five days before being dispatched.
+SBG dispatched the Notice for the 39th Annual General Meeting of Shareholders held on June 19, 2019 on the statutory dispatch date, and posted it on its website four days before being dispatched.